 They shockingly found that the declawed cats are four times more likely to bite people and also more aggressive.
 They were seven times more likely to pee anywhere, not just the litter box, and three times over-groom themselves.
 It gets worse when the cats are diagnosed with back pain than the cats with claws.
 Also, this may be due to the modification that happened in gait.
 Because of the missing toe bones, they end up with chronic pain in the paws.

 The results reinforced the opinion that declawing cats will cause unwanted behaviors because of pain management.
 Hence this was now supported by scientific study; therefore, the edge on stopping the declaw methods was brought into existence.

 There are several reasons why declawing must be avoided.
 Here we are going to give the list of side effects of the surgery.

-A most commonly found problem on the declawed cats.
-The complication and reactions to general anesthesia result in hemorrhage and permanent nerve damage.
+A most commonly found problem on declawed cats.
+The complications and reactions to general anesthesia result in hemorrhage and permanent nerve damage.

-Due to the lack of supports, the cats have modified walk.
+Due to the lack of support, the cats have modified to walk.
 You can see that the joints are strained, and the early arthritic condition occurs in the cat, causing severe pain whenever they walk or run.

 After surgery, cats have to relearn or modify their walk in such a way that they don’t feel pain anymore.
-Since the toes are removed, it occurs the lack of support; there is no balance in the legs and cause severe mobility issues.
+Since the toes are removed, it occurs a lack of support; there is no balance in the legs which causes severe mobility issues.

 Litter box pain

 It is an abnormal condition where you can see the cats dig the litter box while walking on them.
-Because of the pain, they search for soft and tender places where they place the feet comfortably.
-It is one of the primary reasons why they litter in different or inappropriate sites.
+Because of the pain, they search for soft and tender places where they place their feet comfortably.
+It is one of the primary reasons why they litter on different or inappropriate sites.